Updated June 22, 2020

 - Testing is done only after screening.
 This involves taking a nasal swab and sending it to the lab for testing.

 For your safety, we screen everyone for coronavirus symptoms at our entrances.
 We also test every patient for COVID-19 before undergoing surgery or being admitted to the hospital.

-- For patients in the Labor and Delivery and Mother Infant units: One adult visitor, 18 years or older, permitted per patient
+- For patients in the Labor and Delivery and Mother Infant units: One adult visitor, 18 years or older, permitted per patient.
+No other restrictions.

-- For pediatric patients in all units: One adult visitor, 18 years or older, permitted per patient per day
+- For pediatric patients in all units: One adult visitor, 18 years or older, permitted per patient per day.
+No other restrictions.

 - For non-COVID-19 patients who are at the end of life: The number of visitors is determined by the patient's care team.